Ari Wegner: Career

-Wegner studied film at the Victorian College of the Arts, later working as cinematographer in several short films and commercials.
+Wegner studied film at the Victorian College of the Arts, later working as a cinematographer in several short films and commercials.
 In 2016, she worked in the thriller drama series The Kettering Incident, receiving a nomination for Best Cinematography in Television at the 6th AACTA Awards.
 The same year, she was the director of photography in William Oldroyd's debut film Lady Macbeth, based on the novella Lady Macbeth of the Mtsensk District.
 For the film, she won the British Independent Film Award for Best Cinematography.

-In 2017, she worked in the drama serial Guerrilla and the second season of the anthology series The Girlfriend Experience.
-In 2018, she worked in the horror comedy In Fabric, receiving a second nomination for the British Independent Film Awards.
-In 2020, she worked in the black comedy Zola, for the film she was nominated for Best Cinematography at the 37th Independent Spirit Awards.
+In 2017, she worked on the drama serial Guerrilla and the second season of the anthology series The Girlfriend Experience.
+In 2018, she worked on the horror comedy In Fabric, receiving a second nomination for the British Independent Film Awards.
+In 2020, she worked on the black comedy Zola, for which she was nominated for Best Cinematography at the 37th Independent Spirit Awards.

-In 2021, she worked in Jane Campion's western drama The Power of the Dog, the film received critical acclaim and Wegner has received several awards and nominations for her work as cinematographer.
+In 2021, she worked in Jane Campion's western drama The Power of the Dog, the film received critical acclaim and Wegner has received several awards and nominations for her work as a cinematographer.

 She was the recipient of the Variety Artisan Award at the 2021 Toronto International Film Festival's TIFF Tribute Awards ceremony.